Palette-Labs-Inc/protocol/docs/prds/CORE.md

 # Questions

 ## Measuring Contributions
-- How do tokens accrue to each of the service providers?
+- How do tokens accrue to each of the agents within the network?
 I really like the graph theoretic approach that we have established.
 I think we also need to extend token distributions to the other service providers.

 ## Monetary Policy